Daniel-T-S-Adams/Colour-Transfer-TinyNetImage/README.md

 Transfer colors between images using optimal transport and the Sinkhorn algorithm.
 This project takes two images and transfers the color palette from one to the other while preserving the structure.

+**NEW: 🎨 Synthetic Image Generation** - Generate synthetic images with various color distributions instead of using dataset images!

 ## What It Does

 🎨 **Input**: Two images (source + target)